QoSz/Interconnect/memory-bank/activeContext.md

 - Should a blog/resources section be added in the initial release?
 - What specific metrics should be tracked for measuring success?
 - Is there a need for user accounts or client login functionality?
 - Should the contact form connect to a CRM system?
+If yes, choose service and map fields.
 - Is the 'Our Story' section on the About page accurate?